SOF3/SOF3/README.md

 ![](https://github-profile-trophy.vercel.app/?username=SOF3)

+### Personal blog
+I have started jotting down some weird opinions from me in the [wiki](https://github.com/SOF3/SOF3/wiki) of this personal repo.

 ### Highlighted projects
 I have started a lot of open-source projects for personal interest, but many are incomplete because of lack of time and financial support.